 Let’s say you want to improve the overall appearance of your images shot today in the park by adjusting things like brightness, color, sharpness and white balance.
 With one of the images in Edit mode, apply all the desired edits to it.
 Then, once you’re done, go to Image > Copy Adjustments.
 Next use your arrow keys to step to the next photos, remaining in Edit mode.
 Last, go to Image > Paste Adjustments and the app will apply all the changes you made to the first picture.

-This workaround does help you apply the same adjustments to a group of photos, but it doesn’t include operations like crop and rotation.
+This workaround does help you apply the same adjustments to a group of photos, but it doesn’t include operations like crop and rotate.
 Furthermore, it’s not as fast and as effective as using an app particularly designed to handle batch processing.

 Photo Sense is not your standard Mac image editor.
 This app is different from the others, since it focuses on automatically making your images look better.
-Besides batch editing, Photo Sense offers users the possibility to automatically enhance photos and plenty of options to customize the results.
+Besides batch editing, Photo Sense offers users the opportunity to automatically enhance photos and plenty of options to customize the results.

 Depending on your needs, the app places at your disposal three workflow alternatives: totally automatic (the only thing you’ll be doing is add your photos and saving the results), semiautomatic and manual, where you can go through your pictures and manually fine-tune them.
 In terms of image enhancement possibilities, they’re numerous: you can adjust the exposure, contrast, saturation, highlights and shadows, reduce the noise, sharpen your images or boost the clarity.
 You can also optimize your photos by performing operations like crop, rotate, flip or straighten.